defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 ### 2. Zondax

 Shielded hardware wallets have been a long time coming.
-Now, [Zondax](https://docs.zondax.ch/Zcash) is ready with code and PRs for shielded Zcash on Ledger hardware.
+Now, [Zondax](https://docs.zondax.ch/Zcash) is ready with code and integration PRs for shielded Zcash on Ledger hardware.
 Security review is important at this early stage to ward off bugs that could put users' funds at risk, so we'll review their code and integrations next.